 That’s probably why it focuses only on one security aspect instead of providing a suite.

 Ease of Use: Google Authenticator has only one function – WordPress 2FA.
 This simplistic outlook allows for an equally simplistic and easy to use dashboard.
 In fact, the only other plugin that’s easier to use on this list is WP fail2ban.

-Important: If you’re looking for specialized task-oriented WordPress security plugins, then you should probably look at WP fail2ban as well.
+Important: If you’re looking for specialized task-oriented WP security plugin, then you should probably look at WP fail2ban as well.
 The two plugins complement each other very well.

 Cleanup Type: N/A

 Long-Term Viability: Not Viable.
-Google Authenticator only provides a single method of protection.
-For any site that makes a ton of money, this plugin is simply meant to boost existing WordPress security plugins.
+Google Authenticator only provides a single method of protection that is two factor authentication.
+For any site that makes a ton of money, this plugin is simply meant to boost existing security plugins.

-Solution scope: Login protection using WordPress two-factor authentication.
+Solution scope: Protection for login using WordPress two-factor authentication.
 That’s all there is to it.